George Mallory: Second summit attempt, Finch and Bruce

-On 27 May, George Finch, Geoffrey Bruce, and Tejbir Bura departed from Camp VI at 7772 m on the North Ridge, using supplemental oxygen for another attempt.
-They took Bura, shouldering two spare oxygen cylinders, as far as the Northeast Shoulder at 8352 m, where he descended, as part of the plan.
-Finch and Bruce loaded up the extra cylinders, and dispensed their climbing rope to advance faster.
+On 27 May, George Finch, Geoffrey Bruce, and Tejbir Bura departed from Camp VI at 7772 m on the North Ridge, for another attempt using supplemental oxygen.

+They took Bura, who was carrying two spare oxygen cylinders, as far as the Northeast Shoulder at 8352 m, where he descended as planned.

+Finch and Bruce loaded up the extra cylinders and dispensed with a climbing rope to advance faster.

 When they reached 8230 m, they changed course and climbed towards a point on the Northeast Ridge, halfway between the Northeast Shoulder and the summit.

-Not long after, Bruce, about 6 m below Finch when his oxygen apparatus failed, struggled upwards as his partner came to his aid, and they repaired the equipment.
-It was approximately midday, and their aneroid barometer registered an elevation of 8321 m, surpassing the previous attempt by 96 m, a new world record.
-Weakened by hunger and exhaustion, they were unable to continue, and descended to Camp VI.
+At midday their aneroid barometer registered an elevation of 8321 m, surpassing the previous attempt by 96 m, a new world record.

+But weakened by hunger and exhaustion, they were unable to continue, and returned to Camp VI.

 Third summit attempt, Mallory, Somervell, Crawford and the North Col avalanche

 At the beginning of June, the expedition arranged a third attempt.

-The plan was to ascend to their old Camp V at 7620 m without using supplemental oxygen and then, using a cylinder each, continue to an elevation of 7925 m where they would establish the new Camp V. From there the team would use the supplemental oxygen to attempt to reach the summit.
-On 7 June at 8 am, Mallory, Somervell, Colin Crawford, and 14 porters left Camp III at 6401 m and traversed the head of the East Rongbuk Glacier.
-The team reached the base of the 305 m wall of snow and ice rising to the North Col at 10 am and 15 minutes later Somervell, Mallory, Crawford, and one of the porters began the climb.
-At 1:30 pm the group halted about 183 m below Camp IV to allow the other porters to join them.
-At about 1:50 pm, soon after the team continued the ascent, an avalanche began on an ice cliff above them and swept over the entire group.
+The plan was to ascend to their old Camp V at 7620 m without using supplemental oxygen and then, using a cylinder each, continue to an elevation of 7925 m where they would establish the new Camp V.

+From there the team would use the supplemental oxygen to attempt to reach the summit.

+On 7 June at 8:00 a.m., Mallory, Somervell, Colin Crawford, and 14 porters left Camp III at 6401 m and crossed the head of the East Rongbuk Glacier.

+The team reached the base of the snow and ice wall on the North Col at 10:00 a.m. and 15 minutes later Somervell, Mallory, Crawford, and one of the porters began the climb.

+At 1:30 p.m. the group halted about 183 m below Camp IV to allow the other porters to join them.

+At about 1:50 p.m., soon after the team continued the ascent, an avalanche began on an ice cliff above them and swept over the entire group.

 Somervell, Mallory, Crawford and the porter managed to dig out from beneath the snow and saw a group of four porters approximately 46 m below them gesturing down the slope.

 The avalanche had swept the other 9 porters into a crevasse.

-The remaining team members, later joined by expedition members John Noel and Arthur Wakefield, immediately began a search and rescue effort, finding eight of the nine porters.
-Only two had survived.
-A memorial cairn was constructed at Camp III in honour of the seven who perished: Lhakpa, Narbu, Pasang, Pema, Sange, Temba, and Antarge.
-This marked the end of the 1922 expedition.
-On 5 August, Mallory departed from India by ship, and arrived in England in mid-August.
+The remaining team members, later joined by expedition members John Noel and Arthur Wakefield, immediately began a search and rescue effort, finding eight of the nine porters, but only two had survived.

+A memorial cairn was erected at Camp III in honour of the seven who perished: Lhakpa, Narbu, Pasang, Pema, Sange, Temba, and Antarge.

+This ended the 1922 expedition and on 5 August, Mallory departed India and arrived in England in mid-August.